 Why is Canary Wharf famous?

-Canary Wharf is the financial heart of London, located in the Docklands and Isle of Dogs area of the city and just a 10-minute drive away from the ExCeL Centre.
-It’s not only home to businesses and skyscrapers like One Canada Square – the third tallest building in the UK! – but also a wide variety of shops, bars and restaurants, like the Canary Wharf Shopping Centre.
+Canary Wharf is the new financial centre of London, located in the East End of London in the Docklands and Isle of Dogs area and is near to the Excel Exhibtion Centre.
+It’s not only home to businesses and skyscrapers, however, but also houses a wide variety of shops, bars and restaurants.
+It’s perhaps most famous for One Canada Square, the second tallest building in the UK at 235m above sea level.

 Why is Canary Wharf called Canary Wharf?

 Canary Wharf sits on the Isle of Dogs, which was once one of the busiest docks in the world.
-The area got its name from all the shipping cargo it used to receive from the Canary Islands, particularly fruits and vegetables.
-When the port industry began to decline, the area was redeveloped, with businesses moving into Canary Wharf from 1991.
+Between the 1960s and 1980s the port industry declined, leaving the area open for development.
+Construction of Canary Wharf began in 1988 and businesses began to move in from 1991.

 Do people live in Canary Wharf?

-Yes!
-A large number of residents live in the glass skyscrapers around the quay, joining the thousands of office workers who commute there each day.
+Yes, an increasing number of residents now live in the glass skyscrapers around the quay, joining over 100,000 office workers who arrive there each day.

 Is Canary Wharf expensive?

-The bars and restaurants near Canary Wharf can be a little more expensive than other areas of the city, but with a range of other bistros on offer – as well as our own great-value restaurants in Canary Wharf – you’ll find something to suit your budget.
+The bars and restaurants around Canary Wharf can be a little more expensive than other areas of the city, but with a range on offer from cafes to bistros, you’ll be able to find something to suit your budget.

 What is there to do in Canary Wharf at night?